datarobot/datarobot-user-models/fastapi_migration_plan/custom_model_runner/datarobot_drum/drum/fastapi/config.py.md

         Priority:
         1. Explicit DRUM_UVICORN_LOOP setting (with validation)
-        2. uvloop on Linux/macOS if available
+        2. uvloop on Linux/macOS if available and compatible
         3. asyncio as fallback

+        Note: Python 3.12 requires uvloop >= 0.19.0 to avoid segfaults.
         """
+        import sys
         system = platform.system()

         if RuntimeParameters.has("DRUM_UVICORN_LOOP"):